 - Admission to Massachusetts Bar

 - A plus, but not required: fluency in Spanish or another language prevalent among our clients.

-Salary is based on a union scale, which begins at $63,000 for an attorney with three years of experience.
-Future compensation will be determined by the Collective Bargaining Agreement and we are in middle of the union contract negotiation.
+Salary is based on a union scale, which begins at $73,000 for an attorney with three years of experience.
 GBLS offers a generous benefits package, retirement contribution, a student loan repayment assistance plan for eligible attorneys, and generous PTO leave.